-Adolf Hitler (April 20, 1889 to April 30, 1945) was chancellor of Germany from 1933 to 1945, serving as dictator and leader of the Nazi Party, or National Socialist German Workers Party, for the bulk of his time in power.
+Adolf Hitler was chancellor of Germany from 1933 to 1945, serving as dictator and leader of the Nazi Party, or National Socialist German Workers Party, for the bulk of his time in power.

 Hitler showed an early interest in German nationalism, rejecting the authority of Austria-Hungary.
 This nationalism would become the motivating force of Hitler's life.

 In 1903, Hitler’s father died suddenly.
-Two years later, Adolf's mother allowed her son to drop out of school.
+Two years later, Hitler's mother allowed her son to drop out of school.
 After her death in December 1907, Hitler moved to Vienna and worked as a casual laborer and watercolor painter.
-Hitler applied to the Academy of Fine Arts twice and was rejected both times.
+He applied to the Academy of Fine Arts twice and was rejected both times.